Beach Advisories – Simcoe County, Muskoka, Haliburton, Kawartha Lakes

 - Head Lake Beach – Laxton – Moderate Risk

-Moderate Risk – Based on latest test results, there are high counts of bacteria in the water.
+Moderate Risk – Based on the latest test results, there are high counts of bacteria in the water.
 Swimming is not recommended, as it may increase your risk of developing minor skin, eye, ear, nose or throat infections or stomach illness.
-If you choose to swim during this advisory, avoid dunking your head or swallowing the water).
+If you choose to swim during this advisory, avoid dunking your head or swallowing the water.

 High Risk – Indicates that a beach is closed due to elevated levels of bacteria, rendering it unsafe for swimming.